Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_sq_tri_diag_sym.md

 ### Is matrix positive definite?
 <div style="text-align: justify">
 <p>If all the pivots of a matrix are strictly greater than zero, then the
 matrix is positive definite.
-If they are greater than and in some cases equal to zero, then the matrix is positive semi-definite.
-Similary, strictly less than zero means the matrix is negative definite and if there are some zeros then the matrix is negative semi-definite.</p>
+If they are greater than or equal to zero, then the matrix is positive semi-definite.
+Similary, strictly less than zero means the matrix is negative definite and if there are also some zeros then the matrix is negative semi-definite.</p>
 </div>

 #### Code implementation
 <div style="text-align: justify">
-<p>We creat a method that returns the base-10 integer representation of a
+<p>We create a method that returns the base-10 integer representation of a
 base-2 (i.e. binary) number.
 The binary number is constructed from the TRUE/FALSE answers to 3 queries: whether the matrix contains any negative, zero, or positive pivots.
 The answers to these 3 queries uniquely determine